All Episodes

 Ready?

-And Trump's unpredictability is frustrating Hillary and the drive-by's capacity to shape and control the narrative.
+Trump's constant access to media and Trump's unpredictability is frustrating Hillary and the drive-by's capacity to shape and control the narrative.

-They are unable to write the daily soap opera script, as they have become accustomed to being able to do.
+They are unable to write the daily soap opera script as they have become accustomed to being able to do.

 They're unable to do it because Trump is so unpredictable.

-They'll write a script, they'll write a narrative for the day, and then Trump will go out and do an appearance and blow it to Smithereans at the same time blowing their plans, and then Hillary is frustrating because there's nothing to cover.
+And then Trump will go out and do an appearance and blow it to Smithereens at the same time blowing their plans.

-All there is with Hillary is emails and shavy financial dealings and pantsuits and basic incompetence and boredom and a total lack of excitement.
+All there is with Hillary is emails and shavy financial dealings and Mao pantsuits and basic incompetence and boredom and a total lack of excitement.

-So there's there's no way that they can write a narrative every day that destroys Trump and builds up Hillary because.
+So there's no way that they can write a narrative every day that destroys Trump and builds up Hillary because, see, where this first mistake is, is in the New York Times worrying about granting Trump access.

 They're not granting Trump access.